vmware-tanzu-labs/educates-training-platform/docs/project-details/project-overview.md

 ![](architectural-overview.png)

 Each workshop session can be associated with one or more Kubernetes namespaces specifically for use during that session.
-Role based acessed control (RBAC) applied to the unique Kubernetes service account for that session, ensures that the user can only access the namespaces and other resources that they are allowed to for that workshop.
+Role based access control (RBAC) applied to the unique Kubernetes service account for that session, ensures that the user can only access the namespaces and other resources that they are allowed to for that workshop.

 In this scenario, the custom resource types that come into play are: